 This function allocates a driver binary with a memory block of at least size bytes, and returns a pointer to it, or NULL on failure (out of memory).
-When a driver binary has been sent to the emulator, it shouldn't be altered.
-Every allocated binary should be freed.
+When a driver binary has been sent to the emulator, it must not be altered.
+Every allocated binary should be freed by a corresponding call to driver_free_binary (unless othwerwise stated).